Appen Connect Wouri Project Review And Information

 Wouri project review

-There’s another project out by Appen called Wouri.
+There’s another project to work on over at Appen called the Appen Connect Wouri Project.
 We’ll go over the project a little and briefly touch on the main points, what type of job it is and what requirements there are.
 We will also touch on the grading process and give a few examples.

-A desktop or laptop computer is recommended over a mobile phone and all graders should be checking search results with Safari.
+A desktop or laptop computer is recommended to work on the Appen Connect Wouri Project over a mobile phone and all graders should be checking search results with Safari.
 Safari can be used on Windows operating systems, but it should be mentioned that there is no support from Apple when using Safari on MS Windows.
 You might be better off with a MAC computer, but it isn’t required.

-To participate in the project, you have to pass an initial assessment and achieve a minimum score of 80%.
+To participate in the Appen Connect Wouri Project you have to pass an initial assessment and achieve a minimum score of 80%.
 If you don’t pass the first time, you’ll get another attempt.
 After you pass the initial assessment you will be given a final assessment in which you must also pass with a minimum score of 80%.

 Wouri Project rating Logic